Full-time UK undergraduate funding

 Interest is charged on the loan during and after studies.
 The interest is set at the Retail Price Index (RPI) + 0%.

 The RPI is usually set in September each year.
-To protect borrowers from rising inflation the government has capped the interest rate for 2022/23 as follows:
+To protect borrowers in periods when inflation is high, the government has typically capped the interest rate at somewhere between 6% to 8%.

 If you're a full-time student funded by Student Finance Wales (or Student Finance England and commenced your course between 1 September 2012 and 31 July 2023) you will have a plan 2 loan.
 You'll start to repay your tuition and maintenance loan in the April after leaving your course – but only when you're earning over the threshold which is £27,295 (gross).